gaurnett/gaurnett.github.io/_posts/2019-09-18-project-proposal.md

 ### Problem and Motivation:

-When I visited Yosemite National Park in California over the summer, I was overly excited to go on all the famous hikes around the park to see the beautiful views I have seen on TV and Wallpapers of Computer Screens.
+When I visited Yosemite National Park in California over the summer, I was overly excited to go on all the famous hikes around the park to see the beautiful views I have seen on TV.
 Upon arrival, I started one of the shorter hikes (4 miles) but my friends and I had to depend on the trails itself and signs that showed the directions of where to go.
 Most times these signs were placed within a 0.5 - 1 mile radius between the previous one so we found ourselves walking a pretty far distance before coming across one.
-One of the main problems with hikes like these is that people oftentimes get lost trying to complete them (16% according to Tree Hugger) or having to ask strangers for directions.
+One of the main problems with hikes like these is that hikers oftentimes get lost trying to complete them (16%, according to Tree Hugger) or having to ask strangers for directions.
 Coupled with this, problems such as bad information regarding these hikes, activities and safety precautions ruin the experience of hikers globally and is a problem that I am motivated to solve and study this semester.

 ![proj proposal image.jpg]({{site.baseurl}}/img/proj proposal image.jpg)

-### The Product:
+### The Product & Idea:

 I plan on creating a mobile application that allows individuals to learn more about the hikes, tours and camping trips that they will go on in order to improve their experiences away from home and out in the wild.
 Here are a few scenarios where I plan to bring a resolution to or improve what is currently available: